freenas/freenas-docs/userguide/account.rst

 The :guilabel:`Add User` button opens the screen shown in :numref:`Figure %s <add_user_fig>`.
 Some settings are only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click :guilabel:`Advanced Mode` or configure the system to always display these settings by setting :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
 :numref:`Table %s <user_account_conf_tab>`
 summarizes the options which are available when user accounts are